 Areas of expertise

-His current teaching includes courses on knowledge and innovation management, business models and research methods.
-He has taught courses previously on knowledge management, information behavior, competitive intelligence, humane resource management, knowledge creation and business research methods.
+His current teaching includes courses on knowledge and innovation management, emerging technologies, business models, and research methods.
+He has previously taught courses on knowledge management, information behavior, competitive intelligence, human resource management, knowledge creation, and business research methods.

-He has published work in several international journals such as Long Range Planning, International Journal of Information Management, Journal of International Management and Journal of Information Science.
-He is a reviewer for many journals such as Information, Technology and People, International Business Review, Knowledge Management Research & Practice and Journal of International Management.
+He has published in several international journals including Long Range Planning, Technological Forecasting & Social Change, International Journal of Information Management, Journal of International Management, Journal of Information Science, and Information Technology & People.
+He serves as a reviewer for a number of international journals.